Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching: Applications

-for some $\tilde O \in \mathbb{C}^{2\times 2}$, $O_i^2 = I_{2^d}$, usually $H$ takes the form of $H_1[O] = \sum_{i=1}^d O_i$ or $H_2[O] = \sum_{i,j=1}^d J_{ij} O_i O_j$ or both.
-When $t\rightarrow \infty$, $\phi(\cdot,t)=\frac{\exp(-Ht)\phi_0}{\|\exp(-Ht)\phi_0\|_2}$ gives the lowest eigenvector of $H$.
-This can be done with the framework detailed in Section~\ref{sec:framework} with $A=H$.
-In what follows, we detail how $\exp(-\delta t H)\phi_{\theta_t}$ can be approximated as a sum of $N$ functions $f(x;x^i)$ via a specific version of quantum Monte Carlo, the auxiliary-field quantum Monte Carlo (AFQMC).
 The AFQMC method \cite{afqmc1,afmc2} is a powerful numerical technique that has been developed to overcome some of the limitations of traditional Monte Carlo simulations.
-AFQMC is based on the idea of introducing auxiliary-fields to decouple the correlations between particles by means of the application of the Hubbard–Stratonovich transformation \cite{hubbard1959calculation}.
+AFQMC is based on the idea of introducing auxiliary fields to decouple the correlations between particles by means of the application of the Hubbard–Stratonovich transformation \cite{hubbard1959calculation}.
 This reduces the many-body problem to the calculation of a sum or integral over all possible auxiliary-field configurations.
 The method has been successfully applied to a wide range of problems in statistical mechanics, including lattice field theory, quantum chromodynamics, and condensed matter physics \cite{zhang2013auxiliary,carlson2011auxiliary,shi2021some,qin2016benchmark,lee2022twenty}.
+However, an issue of AFQMC is that the random walkers are biased towards a mean-field solution \cite{qin2016coupling} in order to reduce the variance caused by the ``sign problem'', giving rise to bias when determining the ground-state energy.
+To solve this issue, \cite{qin2016coupling} alternates between running AFQMC and determining a new mean-field solution in order to remove such a bias.
+Our approach can be regarded as a generalization to the philosophy in \cite{qin2016coupling}, where the mean-field is now replaced by a more general MPS/TT representation.